TorchQL/torchql/README.md

 ## Documentation

-You can find more documentation for TorchQL [here](https://torchql.github.io/torchql/).
+You can find more documentation on TorchQL [here](https://torchql.github.io/torchql/).

 ## Papers